 What we collect

 We only collect personal information about you that is directly related to your participation in the Active at Home program.
-Personal information collected comprises of name, date of birth, postcode, Indigenous status, assessment results and consent details.
+Personal information collected comprises of name, date of birth, postcode, phone number, Indigenous status, assessment results and consent details.
 Data we collect from you will be kept for 7 years after completion of the Active at Home program.
 We collect information by lawful and fair means directly from you and with your consent.
 You may withdraw from the Active at Home program at any time by contacting us.
 If you have consented for your information to be used for research and evaluation of the Active at Home program then any published material will be de-identified.
-You may withdraw consent to participate in the research by contacting us.
+You may withdraw consent to participate in the research and evaluation by contacting us.

 We take care to ensure that the personal information you give us is protected from misuse, loss, interference, unauthorised access, modification or disclosure, including by appropriate electronic and physical security measures.
 If you reasonably believe that there has been unauthorised use or disclosure of your personal information, please contact us.